grame-cncm/faustservice/README.md

 #### From a browser at URL http://localhost:8888/ ####

 Select a file *kisana.dsp* and send it.
-The sent file can be a either a .dsp or an .zip archive containing a .dsp .lib files.
+The sent file can be a either a .dsp or an .zip archive containing a .dsp and .lib files.
 Next use the returned <key> for example cf55531c580cc7d3485a5161259f0571d3e6bdef

 #### General API ####